Royals vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have been victorious in 20, or 29.4%, of the 68 contests they have been chosen as underdogs in this season.
+- The Royals have come away with 20 wins in the 69 contests they have been listed as the underdogs in this season.

-- Kansas City has a record of 4-8, a 33.3% win rate, when it's set as an underdog of +180 or more by sportsbooks this season.
+- Kansas City has a record of 2-5 when it's set as an underdog of +200 or more by bookmakers this season.

-- The Royals have an implied victory probability of 35.7% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Royals have a 33.3% chance of walking away with the win.

-- Kansas City's games have gone over the total in 36 of its 81 chances.
+- So far this season, Kansas City and its opponents have hit the over in 37 of its 82 games with a total.

-- The Royals have posted a record of 7-6-0 against the spread this season.
+- The Royals are 7-7-0 against the spread in their 14 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!